News & Views

 • Ms. Line Friberg Nielson, from the Danish government, shared the informative desk reviews focused on the intersection of climate change, education, gender equality, and sexual and reproductive health (SRHR).

-• Theo Gibbs from YLabs highlighted the recently re-launched ClimatexSRHR resource hub featuring updated resources and tools.
+• Theo Gibbs from YLabs highlighted the recently re-launched ClimatexSRHR resource hub featuring updated resources and tools to educate and build evidence for funders, governments, and NGOs.

 • Ms. Monica Schagen, from the Dutch government, shared the successes of integrating climate change and health in the government agenda.